 Next, select your spot on that land.
 Take into consideration such things as views, prevailing winds, shade, suitability to build a yurt deck and access to utilities such as electricity, water, sewer and/or septic.

 You can order your Colorado Yurt at any point in the above sequence.
 Our lead times vary depending upon our workload and season.
-Sometimes it takes 3 weeks to get your new yurt, other times it can be up to 9 weeks.
-When you place your order, we’ll ask you questions about your location, how you’ll use the yurt, your weather and your budget.
+Currently, we are 10 to 12 weeks for a yurt order.
+When you place your order, we’ll ask you questions about your location, how you’ll use the yurt, your weather, and your budget.
 It’s a conversation where we help you decide the best selection of options to get the yurt you need.

 Yurt delivery day will be exciting.
 We usually ship to you via freight carrier (unless you live nearby- where we can deliver).
 Your Colorado Yurt comes in several large crates.
 It helps to have a forklift or tractor with forks to unload the crates.
 They’re large and heavy.
 Alternately, you can have a crew of friends on site to unpack the crates by hand.
 Trucking companies are not incredibly patient, so have your tools and work quickly to disassemble the crates and offload the contents.
 All the hardware and yurt components will be in the shipment.